mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *i would rather be right than be the president.*
+> *no person has the right to rain on your dreams.*

 </div>
 <!-- quote-end -->